syncthing/docs/users/autostart.rst

 #.
 Fill out the form:

    -  Name: Syncthing
-   -  Command: ``/path/to/syncthing/binary -no-browser -home="/home/your\_user/.config/syncthing"``
+   -  Command: ``syncthing -no-browser``

-- The "Name:" field can read anything you want.
-A good choice might be: ``Syncthing``

-- The "Description" field can be left blank or you can add any description you want.

-- The "Command" field must be edited to coincide with the location of the Syncthing binary and Syncthing data location (default data location is: /home/user/.config/syncthing) on your computer.
-You can put the Syncthing binary anywhere you want.
-Remember to set correct permissions especially if outside of home directory.
-A good location for the Syncthing binary might be: ``/user/home/Syncthing/syncthing``
+The "Command" field must coincide with the location of the Syncthing binary on your computer. ``which syncthing`` can be used to locate the binary.
+When Syncthing is installed through a package manager the location relative to root is not usually necessary which is why ``syncthing -no-browser`` works.
+If using a Syncthing binary file directly the command must point to the location of the Syncthing binary realtive to root.
+Example: ``/home/user/syncthing/syncthing -no-browser``

 Using Supervisord
 ~~~~~~~~~~~~~~~~~